jbtrystram/Red_Hat_Internship/LWM2M/LWM2M.md

 ### Application objects !

 Contain the value you need for your application.
-Define your own or use the already evailable ones.
+Define your own or use the already available ones.

 ### IPSO Objects
 IPSO already defined the basic things you need for common devices : [objects list (OMA)](http://technical.openmobilealliance.org/Technical/technical-information/omna/lightweight-m2m-lwm2m-object-registry)